Yoavshapira1/AyeletLab/README.md

 6) Copy MS32\dll\libusb-1.0.dll to #your venv#\Lib\site-packages\libusb_platform_windows\x86
 7) Copy MS64\dll\libusb-1.0.dll to: #your venv#\Lib\site-packages\libusb_platform_windows\x64

-# USB collector:
+# USB devices notes:
-The USB collector is a utility file that deals with reading data from usb device.
+The program ATM uses Kivy package to handle input from usb touch devices, so the _libusb_ library is not in use at all.
-In order to access the usb device, the driver of the device must be of 'libusb'.
+**If you do want to use it**, in order to access the usb device **manually**, the driver of the device must be of 'libusb'.
 If you encounter with this error:
 *"usb.core.USBError: [Errno 5] Input/Output Error"*
 It means the device cannot be accessed for the mentioned reason.